-Figure 13: Impact of Equity Injections on Leverage and Default Rates of a bailout, θ , and the equity stake taken by the government, m, fixed at 0.5.
+This form of bailout also creates moral hazard.
+Figure 13 and Table 4 illustrate the leverage in the economy as the size of the equity injection varies from 0 to 0.04.
+For this illustration, we hold the probability of a bailout, θ , and the equity stake taken by the government, m, fixed at 0.5.
 As the size of the potential equity injection increases, the bank increases its own leverage from 88% to 98%.
 Equity injections subsidize risk taking and failure, and so banks take more risk.
 For any given leverage level, increasing the size or frequency of equity injections reduces the bank's default likelihood as the bank is more likely to get an equity injection that allows it to repay that debt.
 However, the possibility of bailouts causes the bank to take so much additional risk that the bank's default likelihood actually increases, despite the bank being saved from failure in some states of the world.
 Changing the other bailout parameters has a similar effect to changing the size of the bailout: Increasing the probability of a bailout or decreasing the equity stake taken by the government both increase bank leverage.